RickMcConney/PenPlotter/README.md

-# PolarGraph
+# PenPlotter
-Polar graph controller that uses repetier firmware.
+PenPlotter controller that uses repetier firmware.
 Inspired by work at http://www.polargraph.co.uk

 I built a plotter like the one described on the polargraph site.
 I thought it would be a good way to play around with stepper motor control.
 The software provided by the site worked great, but I wanted to play around with creating my own version to better understand the controls.